FoalTS/foal/docs/authentication-and-access-control/session-tokens.md

 ## Introduction

+> You are reading the documentation for version 2 of FoalTS.
+The documentation for version 1 can be found [here](#).
+To migrate to version 2, follow [this guide](../upgrade-to-v2/index.md).

 > This document assumes that you have alread read the [Quick Start](./quick-start.md) page.

 TODO: add an example on anonymous sessions.